-Blue Roof Rainwater Attenuation Systems RAINWATER ATTENUATION FOR BLUE/GREEN ROOFS
+Blue Green Roof Rainwater Attenuation Systems

 Blue, green and blue/green roofs have an increasingly important role to play in the creation of the sustainable urban environments which society needs and demands.
-Blue green roof systems provide numerous benefits including urban heat island mitigation, rainwater harvesting, and reduced noise and air pollution.
-In addition, local planning guidance increasingly recommends the use of blue green infrastructure wherever possible.

 Overview of current design practice

 Conventional blue roof design looks to provide the rainwater attenuation within the build-up of a normal roofing system as a single solution in a similar way to that of a green roof.
-Ultimately this has led to a degree of confusion and differing interpretation as to how a blue roof should be designed given that its purpose and function is very different from flat roof drainage design.
+Ultimately this has led to a degree of confusion and differing interpretations as to how a blue roof should be designed given that its purpose and function is very different from flat roof drainage design.

-In simple terms a standard flat roof is designed to drain quickly in the worst case event – a short intense summer storm lasting minutes, whereas a blue roof is designed to drain slowly – to mitigate the effects of downstream flooding that can be a duration of hours.
+In simple terms a standard flat roof is designed to drain quickly in the worst case event – a short intense summer storm lasting minutes, whereas a blue/green roof is designed to drain slowly – to mitigate the effects of downstream flooding that can be a duration of hours.
 Designing a roof drainage system to cater for both extremes is a difficult challenge.

 Current design dilemmas associated with blue roofs include, drain down times, roof falls, number of roof outlets, pipe gradients, roof construction - most notably with inverted designs, and not least a lack of standards, all of which lead to issues with design liability and warranties.